ka4ep/Lexical.Localization/docs/BestPractices/ClassLibrary/README.md

 # Class Library
-This article describes recommended practice for writing a localized class library that doesn't use dependency injection.
+This article describes recommended practice for writing localization for a class library that doesn't use dependency injection.

 ## Localization Sources
 The class library may want to provide builtin localizations.
-The recommended practice is to create a public class **LibraryAssetSources** which implements **ILibraryAssetSources** to signal that this class provides the locations of its internal localizations.
+The recommended practice is to create a public class **LibraryAssetSources** which implements **ILibraryAssetSources** as a signal to indicate that this class provides localizations for this class library.

-Internal localization files are typically added embedded resources.
+Internal localization files are typically embedded resources.

 ```csharp
 using System.Collections.Generic;